mreferre/nginx-custom-site/README.md

 By default this custom `NGINX` docker image behave like a regular stock NGINX image.
-However, it can be customized in a couple of ways:
+However, it also supports a few customizations if and when needed.

+The customizations supported are:

 - if the `INDEX_HTML_CONTENT` system variable is passed to the container, the image will replace the `index.html` file with the content of the variable
 - if the `HTTP_PORT` system variable is passed to the container, the image will configure the `/etc/nginx/conf.d/default.conf` to listen on the port specified in the variable